-- Means an enclosed, indoor area that is open to and used by the general public, including but not limited to the following facilities: restaurants/food service establishments; bars/lounges; any function rooms/halls; private clubs and fraternal organizations when open to the general public; licensed child-care facilities; educational facilities, including school grounds; hospitals; clinics; nursing homes; all elevators, stairwells, halls, lobbies, and entranceways accessible to the public; common areas (not including actual sleeping quarters) of guest houses, bed-and-breakfasts, inns, hotels, and motels; public restrooms; laundromats; hair salons and barbershops; libraries; municipal buildings; museums; retail food establishments; indoor sports arenas; enclosed shopping malls; theaters; auditoriums.
+- An enclosed, indoor area that is open to and used by the general public, including but not limited to the following facilities: restaurants/food service establishments; bars/lounges; any function rooms/halls; private clubs and fraternal organizations when open to the general public; licensed child-care facilities; educational facilities, including school grounds; hospitals; clinics; nursing homes; all elevators, stairwells, halls, lobbies, and entranceways accessible to the public; common areas (not including actual sleeping quarters) of guest houses, bed-and-breakfasts, inns, hotels, and motels; public restrooms; laundromats; hair salons and barbershops; libraries; municipal buildings; museums; retail food establishments; indoor sports arenas; enclosed shopping malls; theaters; auditoriums.

 - PUBLIC TRANSPORTATION CONVEYANCE

-- Means a vehicle or vessel used in mass public transportation or in the transportation of the public including but not limited to the following: a train, passenger bus, school bus or other vehicle used to transport pupils, taxi, passenger ferry boat, water shuttle or a vehicle or vessel open to the public and operating within the boundaries of the Town of Falmouth.
+- A vehicle or vessel used in mass public transportation or in the transportation of the public including but not limited to the following: a train, passenger bus, school bus or other vehicle used to transport pupils, taxi, passenger ferry boat, water shuttle or a vehicle or vessel open to the public and operating within the boundaries of the Town of Falmouth.

 - SMOKING or SMOKE